ExposedCat/university-rest/README.md

 ## Client
 Config: `clinet/src/utilites/config.js`
 Dependencies: `cd clinet && npm install`
 Running: `cd clinet && npm start` or `cd clinet && node src/app.js`.
-Default running port is 8080 and using connector on 3000 (can be changed in config).
+By default running port is 8080 and using connector on 3000 (can be changed in config).
 Endpoints:
  - `/search?query={search_query}` - get data using commands:
    - Who is head of department {department_name}